 More than 35 individuals and groups were recognized for their efforts that have touched the lives of children and families across the Charlotte region.
-In addition to honoring those who donate their time and talent through United Way’s programming, the annual Governor’s Volunteer Services Awards were presented at the event, including two Medallion Award winners.
+In addition to honoring those who donate their time and talent through United Way’s programming, the annual Governor’s Volunteer Service Awards were presented at the event, including two Medallion Award winners.

 “Volunteer work touches us all and has significant benefits for both the volunteer and the community,” said Jamie Boll, a reporter and anchor with WBTV Charlotte who emceed the event.
 “Although they volunteer in different roles and capacities, today’s honorees have significant common denominators–they all prioritize volunteer service and contribute their time and talent to nonprofits and schools across our region.”

 Volunteers play a significant role in United Way’s work.
 More than 15,600 volunteers served a total of 55,802 hours through United Way last year, including 536 of which served on boards, committees, cabinets and councils.
 Those volunteers in total generated an impact of $1,377,751 in the community.

 “We think it’s important to shine a light on the caring people and acts that sometimes go unrecognized,” said Laura Clark, United Way president and CEO.
 “Volunteers are working every day across our region to serve others and they seek nothing in return.
 It’s our responsibility to say thank you on behalf of our community.”

 Special award winners